Cuprate/cuprate/books/architecture/src/rpc/differences/json-field-ordering.md

 As these are JSON maps, the ordering of fields should not matter, although this is something to note as the output will technically differ.

-## Example incompatability
+## Example incompatibility
-An example of where this leads to incompatability is if specific line numbers are depended on to contain specific fields.
+An example of where this leads to incompatibility is if specific line numbers are depended on to contain specific fields.

 For example, this will print the 10th line: